LouisTsiattalou/website/content/cv/index.md

 I lead a team of Data Scientists working in Rapid Response and advanced techniques at the department.
-I have lead on high-profile projects involving up to 5 other data scientists.
-These frequently involve using cutting edge techniques not used before in Government.
+I have lead on high-profile projects involving up to 6 other data scientists.
+These frequently involve using cutting edge techniques not used before at BEIS, and could involve anything from backend engineering to building deep learning models.

 One of these research projects was significant enough to land me in front of the 20 most senior government officials in the country, including the Cabinet Secretary Mark Sedwill.

-As part of this role, I am afforded the opportunity to keep up to date with the academic literature in the Machine Learning field.

 ## 2018-2019